 Club considerations: Clubs should encourage all players to arrive for training and matches by their own personal car or by other means if viable such as walking or bike.
-Players should not carshare outside their household or social bubble unless unavoidable.
-If players use Public Transport, they should follow Government Guidance here.
+Players must not car-share outside their household or social bubble unless unavoidable.
 For away games it is encouraged that clubs make arrangements for players to travel independently as above.
 However, if clubs absolutely need to utilise coach travel or if participants have to travel with people outside of their household or support bubble for matches or away games they and the club should try to:

-- Share the transport with the same people each time; - Keep to small groups of people at any one time; - Open windows for ventilation; - Face away from each other; - Clean the car between journeys using standard cleaning products - including door handles and other areas that people may touch; - Ask the driver and passengers to wear a face covering as well as yourself; - Consider seating arrangements to maximise distance between people in the vehicle - this may mean using more than one coach or minibus, for example, if at all possible; - Wear face coverings on coaches or minibuses; - Require regular hand sanitisation by passengers on a coach or minibus; - Limit the time spent at garages, petrol stations and motorway services; - Keep distance from other people and if possible, pay by contactless; - Wash hands for at least 20 seconds or sanitise hands often, and always when exiting or re-entering the vehicle; - When finishing the journey participants should wash their hands for at least 20 seconds or sanitise their hands as soon as possible.
+- Share the transport with the same people each time; - Keep to small groups of people at any one time; - Open windows for ventilation; - Face away from each other; - Clean the car between journeys using standard cleaning products - including door handles and other areas that people may touch; - Ask the driver and passengers to wear a face covering as well as yourself; - Consider seating arrangements to maximise distance between people in the vehicle - this may mean using more than one coach or minibus, for example, if at all possible; - · Wear face coverings on coaches or minibuses; - Require regular hand sanitisation by passengers on a coach or minibus; - Limit the time spent at garages, petrol stations and motorway services; - Keep distance from other people and if possible, pay by contactless; - Wash hands for at least 20 seconds or sanitise hands often, and always when exiting or re-entering the vehicle; - When finishing the journey participants should wash their hands for at least 20 seconds or sanitise their hands as soon as possible.